nc-2074/Predicting-Customer-Churn-A-Machine-Learning-Approach-Using-Logistic-Regression-and-Random-Forest/README.md

-# Predicting Customer Churn A Machine Learning Approach Using Logistic Regression and Random Forest
+# Predicting Customer Churn: A Machine Learning Approach Using Logistic Regression and Random Forest

 ## Project Overview